Awarded in 2008

 Home Department: Mechanical Engineering

 Faculty Advisors: D. Craig Miller (Cardiothoracic Surgery), Drew Nelson (Mechanical Engineering), and Neil Ingels (Cardiothoracic Surgery)

 Research Title: Measurement and Control of Mitral Valve Material Properties in the Beating Heart

 Research Description: The mitral valve, which is the valve between the left atrium and left ventricle of the heart, has long been thought to be a passive flap, but Gaurav’s research, using a combination of radiopaque marker technology and inverse finite element analysis, provided new insights into the behavior of this important heart valve.
 Gaurav’s research showed that the mitral valve is an active structure with active muscle and interstitial cell components.
 Further, his research showed for the first time that the mitral valve varies its mechanical properties and stiffness during the cardiac cycle in order to deal with the changing pressure loads across the valve leaflets.

-Gaurav is the VP of Engineering and Operations at Half Moon Medical (the newest startup out of the Foundry, a preeminent medical device incubator in the Bay Area).
+Gaurav is the VP of Engineering and Operations at Half Moon Medical (a startup out of the Foundry, a preeminent medical device incubator in the Bay Area).